Stelco jumps in trading debut as it goes it alone

 Stelco is selling shares from treasury and will use the proceeds to fund capital expenditures, restart some of its operations, prepay pension and retirement obligations and for other general corporate purposes, according to a regulatory filing.

 The share sale was led by Goldman Sachs Group Inc. and Bank of Montreal.
-The banks on the deal have the option to purchase additional shares that could increase the total proceeds to $230-million, the filing shows.
+The banks on the deal have the option to purchase additional shares that could increase the total proceeds to C$230 million, the filing shows.

 Stelco, which will use the stock ticker STLC on the Toronto Stock Exchange, is trading on a so-called "when-issued" basis until the sale closes Nov.
 10.